victorkl400/bomberbevy/Readme.md

 ## Map Generation

-This game implements a map generation based on a `txt` file.
+This game implements a map generation based on a `txt` file placed under `assets/maps`.
 Make sure you dont put any block on the Player spawn point.

 - **$**: Spawns the Tower wall
 - **B**: Spawns a unbreakable Block